 Catnip is a perennial herb and is hardy in zones 3 to 9.
 Catnip seeds are easy to germinate.
 The plant prefers full sun, but it will tolerate partial shade.
 Plant it in moist, well-draining soil with a pH of 6.1 to 7.8.

-Surface the sow the catnip seeds and press into moistened soil if grown indoors.
+Surface the sow the catnip seeds and press them into moistened soil if grown indoors.
 If grown outdoors, lightly cover the seed with soil or peat moss.
-Keep the seeds and or seedlings moist but never soggy until the plants have at least two sets of leaves.
+Keep the seeds and or seedlings moist but never soggy until they have at least two sets of leaves.
 At this point, it’s okay if they dry out a little, but not too much.
-For the best germination results, and to avoid fungus and diseases, start them indoors in sterilized soil, black earth/peat moss mixture.
+For the best germination results and to avoid fungus and diseases, start them indoors in sterilized soil, black earth/peat moss mixture.
 You can transplant them outside after the risk of frost has passed.

 Catnip tea is very nutritious and has many medicinal properties.
 It contains vitamins A, B, and C, and the minerals calcium, iron, magnesium, manganese, phosphorus, potassium, selenium, and sodium.
 Catnip tea is a mild herbal sedative that can be taken at any time of the day, but it is best taken at night before bedtime.
 The tea is made from the leaves and flowers of the catnip plant.